 Other things a person can do to manage scleroderma are exercise regularly, refrain from or quit smoking, manage heartburn and bundle up before going out in the cold.
 Putting on a glove before reaching into the refrigerator or freezer is a good idea, too.
 It's important to keep a healthy mental and emotional state.
 Getting proper rest, setting reasonable goals, keeping in touch with family and friends and joining a support group can help with this part.
 Professional counselors or therapists can also assist by teaching coping skills.

-Get more information on scleroderma by exploring the links on the next page.
+Get more information on scleroderma by exploring the links below.